Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Balanced-detection demodulation

 The information in the form of phase modulation of the light at the output of waveguide B needs to be demodulated back into the RF domain.
-We assume a phase demodulator consisting of a Mach Zehnder interferometer (MZI), illustrated schematiaclly in Fig. \ref{fig:demod}(a), composed of a $50:50$ directional coupler, a time delay on one of the two interferometer arms, and another $50:50$ coupler.
+We assume a phase demodulator consisting of a Mach-Zehnder interferometer (MZI), illustrated schematically in Fig. \ref{fig:demod}(a), composed of a $50:50$ directional coupler, a time delay on one of the two interferometer arms, and another $50:50$ coupler.
 This can be described in terms of matrix operations on the input field amplitudes \cite{urick2015fundamentals}

 where we assume ideal lossless couplers, and \(\hat{\Gamma}\left(\tau\right)\) is a time delay operator such that \( \hat{\Gamma}\left(\tau\right) E(t) = E(t-\tau)\).
 The input to the MZI is the field from the output of waveguide B, denoted $E_\text{out}(t)$.
 This yields the fields at the output of the MZI